UAE-Slovenia Political Consultation Committee explores strengthening cooperation - www.lokmattimes.com

 UAE-Slovenia Political Consultation Committee explores strengthening cooperation

-Dubai [UAE], July 20 (ANI/WAM): Senior officials from the UAE and the Republic of Slovenia met in Ljubljana, for ...
+Abu Dhabi [UAE], July 21 (ANI/WAM): Senior officials from the UAE and the Republic of Slovenia met in Ljubljana, ...

-Dubai [UAE], July 20 (ANI/WAM): Senior officials from the UAE and the Republic of Slovenia met in Ljubljana, for the second round of political consultations between the UAE's Ministry of Foreign Affairs (MoFA) and the Ministry of Foreign and European Affairs of the Republic of Slovenia.
+Abu Dhabi [UAE], July 21 (ANI/WAM): Senior officials from the UAE and the Republic of Slovenia met in Ljubljana, for the second round of political consultations between the UAE's Ministry of Foreign Affairs (MoFA) and the Ministry of Foreign and European Affairs of the Republic of Slovenia.

 The UAE delegation was led by Abdulrahman Ali Al Neyadi, Director of European Affairs at the UAE Ministry of Foreign Affairs, while the Slovenia delegation was headed by Mateja Norcic Stamcar, Political Director at the Slovenian Ministry of Foreign and European Affairs.